swcarpentry/modern-scientific-authoring/03-advanced.md

 aligned (but it helps a great deal when *reading* the raw documents -- there are plugins to take care of this in most editors).

 By default, columns are *left-aligned*.
-To specify the alignment, one needs to use `:` in  the second line, in the following ways:
+To specify the alignment, one needs using `:` in  the second line, in the following ways:

 | Left-aligned | Centered | Right aligned | Default (left) |
 |:-------------|:--------:|--------------:|:---------------|